sarahciston/codingcare/posts/guide.md

 [always already programming](https://gist.github.com/melaniehoff/95ca90df7ca47761dc3d3d58fead22d4) —— "the programmer is also the user is also the programmer"
 >"When we all build up and cultivate one another’s agency to shape technology and online spaces, we are contributing to creating a world that is more supportive, affirming, and healing."
 "It's buttons all the way down."
 (Melanie Hoff)

 ### we know teaching others helps us learn // We learn together. ~~We wayfind together.~~ Collaboration, not competition.
-Growth, not perfection.
 "Care over careful"

 >"There was beginner student who had trouble with code, and I think it was Katherine who helped but I forget.
 Being able to see the mentorship between between people.
 That was a really powerful thing for me to see.
 I remember seeing seeing that kind of like troubleshooting, debugging.
 That was really important for me to see."
 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab